jmoore2081/smackgrc/src/pages/index.md

   description: >-
     SMACK GRC provides a powerful solution to manage your GRC requirements making those in risk, compliance and controls more efficient and effective in their positions.
-Created by risk, audit and compliance professionals, we began with the most important feature - Reporting.
-Powerful, dynamic multi-dimensional reporting.
-As professionals in this field, we knew we had to get the reporting right or nothing else would really matter.
-SMACK GRC makes it easy for you to get the data you need from system to attain insightful understanding of your risk and control environment that will be valuable to you in your role and also to a broad range of stakeholders.

-    Besides being the most configurable (more on this below) and powerful solution in the industry, it is also the highest value offering.
-There are no separate or additional charges for additional modules.
-All modules are included.
+Created by risk, audit and compliance professionals, SMACK GRC offers a product with the functionality our team has always desired in a GRC tool and with a pricing model that can work for organizations of all sizes.
 description: >-
   SMACK GRC is built on the popular Quick Base platform which is used by more than half of the Fortune 100.
 Because SMACK GRC is built on Quick Base, you